cdutboy928/notes/git/git.md

         $ ssh user@git.example.com
         $ cd /srv/git/my_project.git
         $ git init --bare --shared
-You see how eays it is to take a Git repository, create a bare version, and place it on a server to which you and your collaborators have SSH access.
+You see how easy it is to take a Git repository, create a bare version, and place it on a server to which you and your collaborators have SSH access.
 Now you're ready to collaborate on the same project.
 It's important to note that this is literally all you need to do to run a useful Git server to which several people have access-just add SSH-able accounts on a server, and stick a bare repository somewhere that all those users have read and write access to.
 You're ready to go-nothing else needed.
 In the next few sections, you'll see how to expand to more sophisticated setups.
 This discussion will include not having to create user accounts for each user, adding public read access to repositories, setting up web UIs and more.
 However, keep in mind that to collaborate with a couple of people on a private project, all you need is an SSH server and a bare repository.
 #### Small Setups